Blockchain in Pharma Supply Chain-Reducing Counterfeit Drugs

 Step 1: Manufacturer manufactures the drugs and adds QR code to it

-A manufacturer produces the drugs and adds the QR code to it, containing essential information like timestamp, item name, location and manufacturing and expiry date.
+A manufacturer produces the drugs and adds the QR code to it,

 The drugs can be shipped to the distributors via IoT-enabled vehicles with temperature sensors to enable cold-chain shipping.